LynkerIntel/IOOS-Cloud-Sandbox/DEPLOYMENT.md

  **This only needs to be performed once per AWS account!**

 Initialize the resources in the remote-state module (S3 bucket) by running the following commands in the Cloud-Sandbox/terraform/remote-state directory.
-Running the `terraform apply` command verbatim as follows will use the default bucket configuration as provided by `s3.defaults.tfvars`.
-Supply a different `.tfvars` file to override the defaults.
+Running the `terraform apply` command verbatim as follows will use the default bucket configuration as provided by `terraform/config.s3.tfbackend`.
+Update or supply a different `.tfvars` file to override the defaults.

 ```
 cd ./Cloud-Sandbox/terraform/remote-state
 terraform init
-terraform apply -var-file=s3.defaults.tfvars
+terraform apply -var-file=../config.s3.tfbackend
 ```

 The S3 bucket created in this step will then be used by the main Cloud-Sandbox project as the Terraform backend to store the resource state.
 If your local folder or state is deleted, the state can be retrieved from S3.